deathworlders/online/content/books/deathworlders/chapter-73-the-noose.md

 “Without the Hunters’ constant raiding, we will be economically more well-positioned to address the Hierarchy,” Third Director Tran mused. “...Yes, I believe the order of operations here is correct.”

-“Agreed,* Ambassador Furfeg’s rumble was the first time he’d spoken since arriving.
+“Agreed," Ambassador Furfeg’s rumble was the first time he’d spoken since arriving.
 From what Yan knew of his species, the Guvnurag were supposed to be long-winded, but Furfeg kept his counsel like an old Given-Man.
 That one word carried enough weight for AtaUmuUi to glance at him, bow slightly in acknowledgement, and go back to fussing with that odd metal ball in his hand.

 Jooyun had told him *not* to look at the ball, in the strongest words he could use.
 Yan wasn’t sure why, but something about it made him want to stare at from across the room…